eclipse-iceoryx/iceoryx2/config/README.md

   connection contains unconsumed active requests.

 ### Blackboard Pattern

 * `defaults.blackboard.max-readers` - [int]: The maximum amount of supported Readers.
-* `default.backboard.max-nodes` - [int]: The maximum amount of supported Nodes.
+* `defaults.blackboard.max-nodes` - [int]: The maximum amount of supported Nodes.
 Defines indirectly how many processes can open the service at the same time.